Spider-Woman (Jessica Drew): Secret Invasion

-One day, a Hydra agent known as Connely offers her powers back if she would rejoin S.H.I.E.L.D. as a double agent.
-Knowing Connely would kill her if she says no, Jessica Drew contacts Nick Fury who confronts her securely and urges her to accept the offer.
-He tells Jessica that he will feed her limited info until S.H.I.E.L.D. can analyze the Hydra cell and then use the info to take it down.
-The Hydra cell is in fact a team of Skrulls who made the offer as a trap to abduct Drew, so that their current Queen Veranke could take her place in the New Avengers and assume her role as Fury's spy in preparation for the upcoming invasion.
+A Hydra agent known as Connely offers her powers back if she would rejoin S.H.I.E.L.D. as a double agent.
+Drew contacts Nick Fury who urges her to accept the offer, as a triple agent for S.H.I.E.L.D.
+The Hydra cell is in fact a team of Skrulls who abduct Drew, so that their current Queen Veranke could take her place in the New Avengers and assume her role as Fury's spy in preparation for the upcoming invasion.

 After the invasion is repulsed, Tony Stark finds a Skrull ship in orbit with all the replaced heroes, including Drew.

 Avenger and agent of S.W.O.R.D.

-Jessica Drew joins the New Avengers, claiming she has nowhere else to go.
-She also joins the Lady Liberators along with the Invisible Woman, Storm, Valkyrie, Thundra, Tigra, Black Widow, She-Hulk and Hellcat who are trying to discover the identity of the Red Hulk.
+Jessica Drew joins the New Avengers.
+She also joins the Lady Liberators along with other female heroes to discover the identity of the Red Hulk.
 Alongside her work with the Avengers, Jessica Drew joins S.W.O.R.D., under an invitation by Abigail Brand.
 Her membership in the organization takes her on a number of missions eliminating hostile aliens operating on Earth.

-Before the Siege of Asgard, Ronin attempts to assassinate Norman Osborn but is captured by the Dark Avengers.
-Jessica Drew teams up with Ms. Marvel, Mockingbird and Jessica Jones to rescue him.
-After he is saved, the New Avengers relocate to a safehouse in Brooklyn where they meet up with Steve Rogers.

-Jessica is then paired with Spider-Man to do reconnaissance on Avengers Tower, where she reveals to him she is an agent of S.W.O.R.D.
-The duo are then found by Mandrill and Griffin who proceed to attack them.
-During the fight Mandrill gets close enough to Jessica and controls her into attacking Spider-Man.
-Spider-Man appears to be on the losing end of the fight but manages to lure Jessica away from Mandrill and the effects of his control begin to wear off.
-The duo trick Mandrill and Griffin into thinking Jessica has beaten Spider-Man and when they approach Spider-Woman to give her new commands, Jessica punches Mandrill in the face and shoves her hand in his mouth, firing off a venom blast and knocking him out.
-Furious, Jessica wants to kill both villains for what they have done but is stopped by Spider-Man.
-The duo heads back to the safehouse where they head off with the Avengers to help the Asgardians.
-Upon arriving in Asgard, Jessica and the rest of the heroes engage Iron Patriot's forces and witnesses the insane Sentry's defeat.